 Downtown San Diego's thriving and well-known historic district, Gaslamp Quarter, is home to many uber-popular restaurants, bars, galleries, theatres and coffeehouses, but it also features unique boutique shopping.
 Whether your shopping list is uptown-chic or downtown-cool, the 5th Avenue block has a variety of opportunities.

-For contemporary home furnishings try MOS (My Own Space) and finally, don't miss Warwick's Book Store, one of the best independent book stores around.
+Finally, don't miss Warwick's Book Store, one of the best independent book stores around.

 Whatever your interests and tastes, be sure to carve out some quality time for these San Diego shopping blocks—you won't be disappointed.

 Follow this link to discover more of San Diego's shopping opportunities!